Appdynamics/azure-monitoring-extension-archived/README.md

-# AppDynamics Azure Monitoring Extension
+# Windows Azure Monitoring Extension

 This extension works only with the standalone machine agent.